m4ktub/m4ktub.ws/source/_posts/2016-01-29-pony-actor-model.md

-The service needs to be developed in a way that can take advantage of a dynamic infrastructure without being so complex that, while you can scale from 1 machine to several in minutes, you can't develop a new feature without days of testing or bugs.
-Some recent advancements - or trends - have changed how web applications are developed and allowed some of the manageable scalability that was truly needed.
+The service needs to be developed in a way that can take advantage of a dynamic infrastructure without being so complex that, while you can scale from 1 machine to several in minutes, you can't develop a new feature without days of integrations, testing, or bugs.
+Some recent advancements - or trends - have changed how web applications are developed and led to some of the manageable scalability that was truly needed.

 The popularization of [REST] allowed the recognition of the layered nature of the web and the constraints needed for scalable web applications.
-With REST, the idea that an application is essentially broken in two between and an explicit API is needed between the client and the server allowed a proliferation of reusable JSON services.
+With REST, the idea that an application is essentially broken in two, and that an explicit API is needed between the client and the server, allowed a proliferation of reusable JSON services.
 The trend is still going and peeking with [single-page applications (SPA)][SPA].

 The server provides a stateless API which allows to break the service in multiple